Digital Audio Workstation (DAW) Gain Staging

-The first and most important stage is the the input to your DAW.
+The first and most important stage is the input to your DAW.
 Pre Amps and Software Instruments can be output gained to help your DAW breathe.
 It is often enough to turn down the master volume on the Software Instrument to get a healthy input level on the mixer channel.

 Lots of virtual analog emulated plugins are calibrated to -18 dB as VU 0.
 That makes -6 dB input very hot.

 K-14 is a Gain Staging system invented by Bob Katz for managing headroom.
-K-14 means that 0 dB is moved 14 dB down from full digital scale so that yellow and red indicators starts at 0 dBFS - 14 dB.
+K-14 means that 0 dB is moved 14 dB down from full digital scale so that yellow and red indicators start at 0 dBFS - 14 dB.
 In Bob Katz system actual listening levels are also included but we do not need that.

 This is a fine metering solution for music production.
 It gives you a solid headroom and faders closer to unity, where the sensitivity is best.

-24 bit audio has 142 dB dynamic range so leaving some dBs at the top makes no difference in a modern low noise floor digital production.
+24-bit audio has 142 dB dynamic range so leaving some dBs at the top makes no difference in a modern low noise floor digital production.